timsawtell/TSNetworking/README.md

     [[TSNetworking sharedSession] removeAllSessionHeaders];

 ## Which one to use?
     [TSNetworking sharedSession] /* for all your regular GETs, POSTs.
-Given an NSObject as the result */
+You are given an NSObject as the result.
+    OR for uploading NSData in the foreground.  */
     - OR -
-    [TSNetworking backgroundSession] /* for all your uploads and downloads.
+    [TSNetworking backgroundSession] /* for all your background downloads and (local NSURL) uploads.
 Uses funky new NSURLSession features to run while your apps if minimized, no need to pause and serialise your downloads on applicationDidEnterBackground */

 ## Warning